 What they offer?

-We had so much fun in Goa.
-We met many people from all around the world, shared our adventures, listened their stories.
-For the short distances we travelled with our bikes but for the long distances we hired a scooter mostly.
-Every morning and every night we practiced yoga in the temple.
-We stayed in No Name Free Hostel for a monthe and help them for the management of the hostel.
+I had so much fun in Goa.
+I met many people from all around the world, shared my adventures, listened their stories.
+For the short distances I travelled with my bike but for the long distances I hired a scooter mostly.
+Every morning and every night I practiced yoga in the temple just next to the hostel.
+I stayed in No Name Free Hostel for a month and help them for the management of the hostel.

-We visited Redi Fort which amazed us with its uniqe nature and awesome view.
+I visited Redi Fort which amazed me with its uniqe nature and awesome view.
 Redi Fort is actually in Maharashta state but pretty close to the Keri Beach.
 It is free to enter and since there are not so many people visiting here it is full of peace.